Learn more about our news and special events, both here at the marina or out and about on Vancouver Island and the Gulf Islands.

 Bank Fishing – a style of angling off a river bank or a similar shoreline, usually with a fishing rod, or less commonly, nets, traps, and spears.

-Bottom Fishing – this angling technique refers to fishing on the bottom of the seabed, usually for groundfish like suckerfish, bream, catfish, and crappie.
+Bottom Fishing – This angling technique refers to fishing on the bottom of the seabed, usually for groundfish like suckerfish, bream, catfish, and crappie.
 A weight is added to the end of your line or rod.

 Casting – this refers to using a flexible fishing rod to throw (cast) your fishing line out, over, and into the water.
 Casting is a sport all on its own, regardless of any fish that are caught, with tournaments marking competitors on their accuracy and distance.